JuanDiegoMontoya/Fwog/docs/index.rst

 Caveats
 -------
-Given Fwog's goals, there are a number of things that the API does not expose.
+Given Fwog's goals, there are a number of features that the API does not expose:

 - The default uniform block (i.e., uniforms set with ``glUniform*``)
 - Geometry and tessellation shaders